How to Teach English in Germany: The Process Explained

 However, while having a TEFL will get your foot in the door, the best teaching jobs in Germany are reserved for applicants with a more robust resume.

-Let’s explore the most common teaching requirements what different school types prefer.
+Let’s explore the most common teaching requirements that different school types prefer.

 Common Teaching English in Germany Requirements